Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-96-tile-flip.md

 Then there was violence.
 A blur of it that stretched on and on and—

 Something hit him hard in the chest and knocked him flying with a crunch.
-He tried to get up, stumbled, fell, tried again as the *thing* in front of him decloaked…
+He tried to get up, stumbled, fell, tried again as the *thing* in front of him decloaked...

 It turned its killing blow aside at the last instant, aiming it upwards to just miss the hooting *meteor* of an armored ten’gewek that landed on its face and tore its head off.
 Even as it collapsed, the killer cavemonkey ripped his victim’s arm out of its socket, leapt through the air like the fucking Hulk, and bowled into more of the bad guys using the severed limb as a club.